bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/01-Component-Map/README.md

 ## Hint(s)

-* You can refer to the React Docs for [Lists and Keys](https://facebook.github.io/react/docs/lists-and-keys.html) and the MDN Web Docs for [Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
+* You can refer to the React Docs on [Lists and Keys](https://facebook.github.io/react/docs/lists-and-keys.html) and the MDN Web Docs on [Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

 ## Bonus